raskolnikoff/noesisnoema-pipeline/README.md

 ## Project Summary

-**noesisnoema-pipeline** is an open-source pipeline for building Retrieval-Augmented Generation (RAG) and Large Language Model (LLM) workflows.
-It provides a modular toolkit for tokenizing, chunking, and embedding textual data, optimized for use in Google Colab environments.
-The project is part of the **NoesisNoema** brand, emphasizing clarity, transparency, and extensibility in AI tooling.
+**noesisnoema-pipeline** is an open-source, actively evolving pipeline for building Retrieval-Augmented Generation (RAG) and Large Language Model (LLM) workflows.
+It provides modular tools primarily focused on two main Google Colab notebook workflows: creating "chunks & embeddings" from documents for RAGpack generation, and converting models to the GGUF format, which is now the primary standard for RAGfish/NoesisNoema-based applications.

-The pipeline is designed for seamless cloud-based workflows, focusing on reproducibility, automation, and best practices using notebook cells.
+The legacy tokenizer archive workflow remains available for reference and reproducibility but is no longer the main focus.
+Additionally, a CoreML export workflow (via the exporters submodule) is retained as an experimental and optional feature for iOS/Apple ML use cases.

+This repository is an active work-in-progress, intended to evolve alongside the latest LLM and RAG community best practices.

 ---

 ## Features

+- **Primary: Chunks & Embeddings Notebook:** Create tokenized chunks and embeddings from documents to generate RAGpacks for retrieval-augmented workflows.
+- **Primary: GGUF Conversion Notebook:** Convert LLM models to the GGUF format, the new standard for RAGfish and NoesisNoema pipeline integration.
-- **RAG/LLM Preprocessing:** Tokenize, chunk, and embed text data for downstream use in RAG and LLM pipelines.
+- **Secondary: Legacy Tokenizer/Archive Workflow:** Tokenize and archive text data for compatibility and reproducibility; maintained for historical reference.
-- **Google Colab Optimized:** All workflows are designed to run smoothly in Colab notebooks.
-- **CoreML Exporters Included:** Export models for iOS app use via CoreML using the HuggingFace exporters submodule.
+- **Experimental: CoreML Model Export:** Export models to CoreML format for iOS app use via the HuggingFace exporters submodule (optional and not required for mainline workflows).
-- **Extensible:** Modular codebase designed for easy customization and integration.

 ---